statgen/pheweb/README.rst

 - ``num_cases``, ``num_controls``, and/or ``num_samples``: numbers of strings which will be shown in several places
 - anything else you want, but you'll have to modify templates to show it.

-There are three ways to make a ``pheno-list.json``:
+There are four ways to make a ``pheno-list.json``:

-A. If you have a csv (or tsv, optionally gzipped) with a header that has EXACTLY the right column names, just import it by running ``./phenolist.py import-phenolist "/path/to/my/pheno-list.csv"``.
+1. If you have a csv (or tsv, optionally gzipped) with a header that has EXACTLY the right column names, just import it by running ``./phenolist.py import-phenolist "/path/to/my/pheno-list.csv"``.

    If you have multiple association files for each phenotype, you may put them all into a single column with ``|`` between them.